JohnRising/docs/docs/introduction/entity-addresses.md

 ---
 sidebar_position: 6
-title: Reference EIP-4337 contract addresses
+title: Reference EIP-4337 entity addresses
-sidebar_label: Contract Addresses
+sidebar_label: Entity Addresses
-description: Find the latest official ERC-4337 contract addresses, such as the EntryPoint, on all EVM networks and testnets.
+description: Find the latest official ERC-4337 entity addresses, such as the EntryPoint, on all EVM networks and testnets.
 ---

-# Contract Addresses
+# Entity Addresses

 A reference to related ERC-4337 addresses.